 This helmet also vented very well.
 The biggest key to good ventilation in a helmet seemed to be vents all around it, including the front and rear, so as to let heat from all around your head escape, and also allow a "cross-breeze" whenever possible.
 The helmet that impressed up the most for this category though was the Black Diamond Vapor, which seemed to be made more of empty space than helmet material.

 We weren't too thrilled with the headkamp attachment on this helmet.
 They aren't very long, and didn't completely cover or secure our headlamp strap.
 In addition, the clips pop out easily.
 They are attached to the textile harness in the back and are meant to pop out so you can adjust the length of the webbing, but shouldn't pop out every time we went to put our headlamp on, which they did.

 We had no durability issues with this helmet during our testing period, and the polycarbonate shell on this model felt particularly sturdy.
 Some of the EPS foam helmets seem to dent easily, like the Black Diamond Vector, but we didn't experience that with the Shield.
 Will it last as long as the hardshell helmets?
 Probably not, so if you need a helmet you can sit on, accidentally drop from a few feet or cram in your pack without worrying about, check out the Black Diamond Half Dome instead.

 We liked this helmet for a variety of applications.
 It was comfortable and light enough for all-day missions, vented well, but didn't feel like it would break if you looked at it funny.
 If you need a sturdy headlamp attachment though, you may want to look at any of the other EPS helmets that we tested.

-This helmet costs $90, which is $10 less than most of the other EPS helmets that we tested, like the CAMP USA Storm, Black Diamond Vector, and Petzl Meteor.
-While we appreciate any savings we can get on our climbing gear, this helmet did end up scoring slightly lower than all of those models.
+This helmet costs $100, which is on par with other EPS helmets that we tested, like the CAMP USA Storm, Black Diamond Vector, and Petzl Meteor.
+This helmet did end up scoring slightly lower than all of those models.